usd-wg/assets/test_assets/TextureCoordinateTest/README.md

 ## Description

+This model was converted from glTF to OpenUSD using RealityConverter.

 This model demonstrates the orientation of texture coordinates.
 The materials and accessors have all been named according to function.
 In particular, the accessor named `TopLeft_TEXCOORD_0` shows that the upper-left portion of the texture image is represented by texture coordinates ranging from roughly `0.0` to roughly `0.4`.

 ```